 The Santa Maria Museum of Flight is a unique museum dedicated to preserving and displaying documents, artifacts, photographs, and memorabilia on the area’s aerospace and aeronautical industry.
 The museum is perfect for all ages and a popular attraction for families visiting the area.

 The Santa Maria Museum of Flight hosts events throughout the year, including the Thunder Over the Valley Air Show, a must-experience event dedicated to supporting Santa Maria area veterans and honoring fallen warriors.

-Since 1984, The Santa Maria Museum of Flight has welcomed visitors to explore and experience this popular attraction in person, and is a must for anyone wanting something unique to experience during their visit to the area.
+Since 1984, The Santa Maria Museum of Flight has welcomed visitors to explore and experience this popular attraction in person.
+This is a must for anyone wanting something unique to experience during their visit to the area.

 This Santa Maria museum also offers private rooms for parties and events and lots of fun things to do with the rental of an entire room.
 Call the museum today to learn more about visiting and how to host your next event.